patricklafrance/wmfnext-shell/README.md

 >
 > To prevent the event listener from being removed through re-renders, it's important to provide a memoized function.

-👉 Next, add a new page to the remote module application to dispatch increment events.
+👉 Next, add a new page to the remote module application to dispatch increment events:

 ```tsx
 // remote-1 - Page6.tsx